bac3917/bac3917.github.io/_posts/2020-03-04-TestToday.md

 ---
 layout: post
-title: WHy jazzzViz?
+title: Why jazzzViz?
 ---

 Thousands is an apt term...